Business Economics (Bachelor of Science (B.Sc.) – 180 LP)

 Charakteristik und Ziele

-The bachelor's programme BSc Business Economics at Halle University is an internationally recognised 3-year degree programme that provides you with the skills and the knowledge needed for a career in an international setting.
+The bachelor programme in Business Economics at Martin-Luther-Universität Halle-Wittenberg is an internationally recognized 3-year degree programme that provides you with the skills and the knowledge needed for a career in an international setting.

 The programme is designed to give students a solid understanding of business management, economics and quantitative methods that can readily be applied in an international environment.
-You will pursue your studies with a diverse mix of German and international students, small class sizes and lectures held by German and international professors.
+Later on, you may specialize by choosing from a broad range of electives.

 Darum Halle!